convergephp/documentations/02-intallation.md

     php artisan converge:make-module ConvergeDocs
 ```

-you can specify the path where your documentation resides by using the ``--path`` flag:
+you can specify the path where your documentations resides by using the ``--path`` flag:

 ```shell
     php artisan converge:make-module ConvergeDocs --path=../../../docs